comp-scipain/Echo-Archives/docs/peer_review_response.md

 ## Test Results (Zoila Kanu) #25

+We were unable to reproduce the forbidden error described in any of the test cases described.
+It looks like the error might be caused by Postman.

 ## Product Ideas (Zoila Kanu) #24
-We implemented something somewhat similar to the suggested `GET /employee/{employee_id}/company_job_history`, but it's a built-in function `` that gets called whenever an employee get promoted, demoted, or transfer.
+We implemented something somewhat similar to the suggested `GET /employee/{employee_id}/company_job_history`, but it's a built-in function `log_employee_history` that gets called whenever an employee get promoted, demoted, or transferred.

-We decided to not implement giving employees off for lack of time.
+We decided to not implement giving employees off due to time constraints.

 ## Product ideas (Carson Olander) #23

-Didn't add either product idea due to a lack of time.
+Didn't add either product idea due to time constraints.

 ## Schema/API Design Comments (Zoila Kanu) #22